Technical University of Munich: Events

-The Student Council organizes a number of annual festivals.
+The Student Council organizes a number of annual festivals and events.
 TUNIX and GARNIX are week-long open air festivals held every summer.
 TUNIX is held at the Königsplatz near the Munich campus, while GARNIX is held at the Garching campus.
 GLÜHNIX is a christmas market held in front of the Department of Mechanical Engineering every December.
 MaiTUM is a Bavarian Maifest, held at the Main Campus in May each year.

-The Student Council also organizes numerous events, including the student-run TU Film cinema, the Hörsaal Slam, the Benefizkabarett, and the MeUP party.
-Departmental Student Councils also organize their own events, such as Unity, esp, and the Brückenfest.

 Campus life

 The Zentrale Hochschulsportanlage (ZHS) is the largest university sports facility in Germany, offering hundreds of different sports programs.

 Music ensembles at TUM include the TUM Chamber Orchestra, the TUM Jazz Band, the TUM Choir, and the Symphonisches Ensemble München, a full-size symphony orchestra.

 Notable people

 Nobel Prize laureates

 17 Nobel Prize winners have studied, taught or researched at the TUM: